CherryDT/restify-mongoose/README.md

 users.detail({projection: userProjection});
 users.query({projection: userProjection});
 ```

+## Fields to be removed
+A list of fields to be removed from the output (_after_ projections were applied) can be specified as options member `fieldsToBeRemoved` (a string array).
+The global and local options are merged.

 ## Output format

 The output format can be changed to a more compatible one with the [json-api](http://jsonapi.org/format/) standard to use the API with frameworks like Ember.